‘The Punisher’ Showrunner Talks Mass Shootings Effects On His Marvel Netflix Series

-Initially, the Marvel Netflix series The Punisher had a planned surprise release in October as well as a special screening of the first episode at the New York City Comic-Con event.
+Initially, the Marvel Netflix series, The Punisher, had a planned surprise release in October, as well as a special screening of the first episode at the New York City Comic-Con event.
 Marvel and Netflix chose to postpone the debut and cancel the screening after the tragic shootings in Las Vegas.
 Now, one day before the official release of The Punisher Marvel Netflix series, Wired reported that showrunner Steve Lightfoot spoke out about the shootings taking place across the United States and the effects they have on his new comic book series.

 Mass Shootings Effects On The Punisher